 - Obtain probate valuations for all assets in the estate

 - Advise all beneficiaries of the estate of their entitlements in the estate

 - Prepare a schedule of assets and liabilities which summarises the estate in total

-- Prepare the Oath
+- Prepare the Statement of Truth

-- Prepare the IHT205
+- Prepare the IHT 205

 - Liaise with the Probate Registry over any queries they may raise to enable the Grant to issue

 - Upon receipt of the Grant, register the same with all asset holders

 - Arrange closure and/or transfer of all assets to beneficiaries (not property or stocks and shares)